thegenemyers/FASTK/README.md

 The k-mer of a table entry is encoded in the first <code>kbyte</code> = (kmer+3)/4 bytes where each base is compressed into 2-bits so that each byte contains up to four bases, in order of high bits to low bits.
 The bases a,c,g,t are assigned to the values 0,1,2,3, respectively.
 As an example, 0xc6 encodes tacg.
 The last byte is partially filled if kmer is not a multiple of 4, and the remainder is guaranteed to be zeroed.
-The byte sequence for a k-mer is then followed by a 2-byte unsigned integer count with a maximum value of 32,767 (implying tbytes = kbytes+2).
+The byte sequence for a k-mer is then followed by a 2-byte unsigned integer count with a maximum value of 32,767 (implying tbytes = kbytes+2) and a minimum value of <code>minval</code>.
+This later value is the maximum of (a) the cutoff given in the stub file (from the -t option of the FastK run producing the file) and (b) the <code>cutoff</code> parameter given to <code>Load\_Kmer\_Table</code>.
 The number of bytes in the count may change in a future version.

 ```
-Kmer_Table *Load_Kmer_Table(char *name);
+Kmer_Table *Load_Kmer_Table(char *name, int cut_off);
-void        Cut_Kmer_Table(Kmer_Table *T, int cut_thresh);
 void        Free_Kmer_Table(Kmer_Table *T);

 char       *Fetch_Kmer(Kmer_Table *T, int i);
 int         Fetch_Count(Kmer_Table *T, int i);

 int         Find_Kmer(Kmer_Table *T, char *kseq);
 void        List_Kmer_Table(Kmer_Table *T, FILE *out);
 int         Check_Kmer_Table(Kmer_Table *T);
 ```

 <code>Load\_Kmer\_Table</code> opens the FastK k-mer table represented by the stub file
 at path name <code>name</code>, adding the .ktab extension if it is not present.
-It returns a pointer to a newly allocated <code>Kmer_Table</code> object for the data encoded in the relevant files.
+It returns a pointer to a newly allocated <code>Kmer\_Table</code> object for the data encoded in the relevant files.
 The routine returns NULL if it cannot open the stub file.
-If there is insufficient memory available or the hidden files are inconsistent with the stub file, it prints an informative message to standard error and exits.  *This routine attempts to load the entire table into memory and so may fail as these tables can be very large.
-For example, if FastK is run on a human genome data set with -t4 the table can require as much as 40-50GB.*

-<code>Cut\_Kmer\_Table</code> removes all entries from <code>T</code> with a count of
+If there is insufficient memory available or the hidden files are inconsistent with the stub file, it prints an informative message to standard error and exits.
+Unless the <code>cut\_off</code> parameter implies the table should be trimmed, this routine attempts to load the entire table into memory and so may fail as these tables can be very large.
+For example, if FastK is run on a human genome data set with -t4 the table can require as much as 40-50GB.*  In the cases where one wants the table of only those k-mers whose counts are not less than <code>cut\_off</code> and this threshold is greater than that recorded in the stub file, then the load actually reads the table twice with a <code>Kmer_Stream</code> to use only the memory required for exactly those k-mers.
+This can save significant space at the expense of taking more time to load.
-less than <code>cut\_thresh</code>.

 <code>Free\_Kmer\_Table</code> removes all memory encoding the table object.

 The two <code>Fetch</code> routines return the k-mer and count, respectively, of the
 <code>i</code><sup>th</sup> entry in the given table.  <code>Fetch_Kmer</code> in particular returns a pointer to an ascii, 0-terminated string giving the k-mer in lower-case
 a, c, g, t.
-This string is local to the routine and is reset with a new value on each call, so if you need a k-mer to persist you much copy the result.
+This string is local to the routine and is reset with a new value on each call, so if you need a k-mer to persist you must copy the result.
+Moreover, if you call <code>Fetch\_Kmer</code> with T = NULL it will free the space occupied by this local buffer and return NULL.

 <code>Find\_Kmer</code> searches the table for the supplied k-mer string and returns the
 count of the k-mer if found, or 0 if not found.
 The string <code>kseq</code> must be